 My great, great, great grandfather through my maternal line was an eminent Keralan spiritual poet and yogi.
 He is still studied in Indian classrooms today.
 He wears the stripes of Shiva (god of yoga) to indicate the nature of his spiritual path.

 Many years after graduating as a yoga teacher, I discovered that my father's aunt was a respected yogini living in Kerala during the mid C20th.
 This was a rare path for a woman in those days.
 She was honoured in her passing with a yogini's burial.

-KALARI PAYATTU is an ancient Indian martial art.
+KaIari Payattu is an ancient Indian martial art.
 It is believed to be the oldest martial art in the world.
 My ancestors on my father's side were Kalari fighters that were employed to defend their maharaja generations ago.
 Their weapons can still be seen in our family temple in Kerala, South India.
 I long to visit that place and perhaps hold one of their swords in my hand!
 Their training included yoga and their healing system was Ayurveda.
 Elements of their training also influenced classical Indian dance.
-I wonder if my ancestors are guiding my work and the reason why I feel such a deep connection with these movements and practices.
+Discovery of this warrior lineage has lead me to form a deep connection with these movements and practices.

 With great respect and love I honour my ancestors and all the teachers that have shared their knowledge so generously.
 I hope to pass a bit of it on in my own maverick way ⚔️